Surrey Local History Committee

 2.00 pm Viv Bennet (Charlotteville Jubilee Trust, The Spike, Guildford)

-More Than Oliver Twist - the stories of inmates at Guildford Workhouse in 1881
+Spike Lives – Stories of Inmates at Guildford Workhouse in 1881

 3.20 pm Discussion and closing remarks